What is the Best Treatment for Mood Disorders?

 1. Paranoid Personality Disorder

-Individuals with paranoid personality disorder exhibit a pervasive distrust and suspicion of others, often interpreting benign actions as malevolent.
+Individuals with PPD exhibit a pervasive distrust and suspicion of others, often interpreting benign actions as malevolent.
 They are hypervigilant, constantly on guard for any signs of betrayal or harm.
 This disorder can severely impact relationships and lead to social isolation.

 2. Schizoid Personality Disorder